sf-wdi-18/notes/lectures/week-03/ajax_style.md

 var $myDiv = $("<div>Hello World</div>");
 ```

-That would be the equivalent of writing:
+That would be the equivalent of writing out something like the follwoing:

 ```
 var myDiv = document.createElement("div");
+var innerText = document.createTextNode("Hello World");
+myDiv.appendChild(innerText);
 ```